oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## icon

-Add an icon to the input easily with the slot icon if you want the icon to be before the input you can do it with the property `icon-before`
+Add an icon to the input easily with the slot icon if you want the icon to be before the input you can do it with the props `icon-before`

   <div>
     <div class="warning custom-block">